American Family Children's Hospital First in Wisconsin to Offer Newly Approved CAR-T Leukemia Therapy

 The extracted T-cells are sent to a processing center where they are reprogrammed to express the receptor, and then shipped back to American Family Children's Hospital for infusion into the child with relapsed leukemia.
 The collection of the patient’s T-cells and the infusion of the CAR-T cells are both outpatient procedures.

 American Family Children's Hospital was one of a small number of sites that conducted clinical trials for CAR-T cell therapy.
 One patient has been in "deep remission" for several months, according to site principal investigator Dr. Christian Capitini, UW Carbone Cancer Center researcher and a pediatric hematologist/oncologist at UW Health.

 The infusion has been associated with unique side effects, including cytokine release syndrome (CRS) and neurotoxicity.
 These side effects are usually managed in the inpatient setting.
 CRS can range from high fevers and body aches, to life-threatening problems such as maintaining safe blood pressures and need for a ventilator.
 CRS can be treated with drugs, and today the drug Actemra (tocilizumab) was given an expanded approval to help treat CRS.
 Afterward, follow-up care involves an outpatient monthly immunoglobulin infusion to prevent infections because all normal B-cells are eliminated by the therapy.

 The therapy originally received the FDA’s Fast Track, Priority Review and Breakthrough Therapy designations in July, 2014.
-Last month, an FDA advisory committee unanimously recommended approval of the therapy.
+In July 2017, an FDA advisory committee unanimously recommended approval of the therapy.
 Final approval was given at the end of August 2017.

 Date Published: 08/30/2017